LiuBaoJun/liubaojun.github.io/_pages/about.md

 Recent News
 ------
 - 08/19/2021, My research proposal is awarded by NSFC, thanks !
-- 07/21/2021, Our paper that sheds lights on hidden root CAs in the web PKE ecosystem is conditionally accepted by CCS 2021.
+- 07/21/2021, Our paper that sheds lights on hidden root CAs in the web PKE ecosystem is accepted by CCS 2021.
 - 03/09/2021, Our paper that introduces a novel methodology to discover IPv6 network periphery is accepted by DSN 2021.
 - 10/23/2020, Our paper that presents a measurement of domain registration privacy under the GDPR is accepted by NDSS 2021.
 - 10/2020,    I receive my Ph.D degree, finally !